doc4d/docs/docs/Project/search-replace.md

 You can select as target:

-- the **host project** (default option): the search will only be executed within the host project code and forms, excluding components.
+- the **host project** (default option, top of the list): the search will only be executed within the host project code and forms, excluding components.
-- the **host project and all its components**: the search will be executed in the host project and in all the loaded components.
+- the **host project and all its components**: the search will be executed in the host project and in all its loaded components.
 - a **specific component**, among the list of all searchable components: the search will be restricted to this component only, excluding the host and other components.

 :::note